bcgsc/RNA-Bloom/README.md

 This is a very useful option if you only want to assemble fragments or correct long reads (ie. with `-stage 2`)!

-### list all available options in RNA-Bloom:
+### D. list all available options in RNA-Bloom:
 ```
 java -jar RNA-Bloom.jar -help
 ```

-### limit the size of Java heap to 1GB:
+### E. limit the size of Java heap:
 ```
-java -Xmx1g -jar RNA-Bloom.jar ...
+java -Xmx2g -jar RNA-Bloom.jar ...
 ```
-This option does not need to be set larger than the total Bloom filter size.
+This limits the maximum Java heap to 2GB.
+Note that `java` options has no effect on Bloom filter sizes.

 [Other JVM options](https://docs.oracle.com/cd/E37116_01/install.111210/e23737/configuring_jvm.htm#OUDIG00071) may also be used.